wavetermdev/waveapps/canvas-prompt.md

-# VDOM Canvas Operations Guide
+# WaveApp Canvas Operations Guide

-The VDOM system provides a powerful way to interact with HTML Canvas elements through the `QueueRefOp` function.
-This guide explains how to use canvas operations effectively in your VDOM applications.
+The WaveApp system provides a powerful way to interact with HTML Canvas elements through the `QueueRefOp` function.
+This guide explains how to use canvas operations effectively in your WaveApp applications.

 ## Basic Canvas Setup